• Skip to primary navigation

 How To Prepare Beets

-Before jumping right into how to boil beets, you first have to learn the many different ways you can prepare them.
+Before jumping right into boiling beets, you first have to learn the ways of preparing them.

 To start, wash the beets under running water.
 You can even gently scrub them with a vegetable brush or paper towel to remove any tough and dry pieces of dirt.